 Understanding DNA Ethnicity Estimates

-As an experienced but amateur genealogist, I am frequently asked which DNA testing company is best.
-One of the first things that I inquire and probe about are the person’s reasons and purpose for taking a DNA test, and the usual response is the desire to simply receive an ethnicity estimate.
+As an amateur genealogist, I am frequently asked which ancestry DNA testing company is the "best" to use.
+One of the first things that I inquire about are the person’s reasons and purpose for taking a ancestry DNA test, and the usual response is the desire to simply receive an ancestry DNA ethnicity estimate.
 There are several key factors that need to be understood so that expectations are properly set.
-The first is the recognition of basic common sense.
-Some treat a DNA test flippantly as a novelty, whereas it should be treated deliberately and soberly, as some have made life changing family discoveries from DNA matching.
-The photo shown above is a stock photograph, which was source here and was edited via Adobe Photoshop Elements.
+The first key factor is the recognition of basic common sense.
+Some treat an ancestry DNA test flippantly, and instead it should be treated deliberately and soberly.
+Why?
+Some have made life changing family discoveries from DNA matching.
+Another key factor is the recognition and understanding of how an ancestry DNA ethnicity estimate is actually determined.
+The photo shown above is a stock photograph, which was sourced here.

-There are actually three different types of tests available in the DNA marketplace, which are an Autosomal DNA (atDNA) test, a Y-Chromosome DNA (Y-DNA) test, and a Mitochondrial DNA (mtDNA) test.
+There are actually three different types of consumer ancestry DNA tests available, which are an Autosomal DNA (atDNA) test, a Y-Chromosome DNA (Y-DNA) test, and a Mitochondrial DNA (mtDNA) test.
 The most commonly used and most affordable type of DNA test is an Autosomal DNA (atDNA) test, which provides an ethnicity estimate and DNA matching.
-The other two types of tests are only offered by selected companies, and are intended for advanced genealogical research.
+The other two test types are only offered by selected companies, and are intended for advanced genealogical research.
 The Y-Chromosome DNA (Y-DNA) test can only be taken by a male family member, and examines the Y-Chromosome which is transmitted from father to son, generation by generation, and enables the tracing of a common paternal ancestor.
 The Mitochondrial DNA (mtDNA) test can be taken by anyone, and examines the Mitochondrial DNA which is transmitted from mother to child, generation by generation, and enables the tracing of a common maternal ancestor.

-Misconceptions originate from the mainstream media, which inaccurately portray DNA as being exact in all regards, as well as the marketing hype from DNA test providers, as they need to simplify the messaging for advertising purposes.
-All too frequently, there is disappointment after someone takes a DNA test, as well as many resulting questions, so it is my hope that some may find this article informational before they decide to take a test.
-The information below is first hand and originates from my own results, as I’ve taken tests from multiple test providers, and had multiple family members tested.
+Misconceptions about DNA originate from television, movies, and the mainstream media who inaccurately portray it as being exact in all regards, as well as the marketing hype from DNA test providers who have to simplify the messaging for advertising purposes.
+There is frequent disappointment after someone takes an ancestry DNA test, as well as many resulting questions, so it is my hope that some may find this article informative before they decide to take a test.
+The information below is first hand, as I’ve taken ancestry DNA tests from multiple test providers, and had multiple family members tested.

 DNA Ethnicity Estimates Will Vary Between Testing Providers

-The only way to determine your ethnicity with any degree of certainty is to perform a traditional paper trail research of your family tree, which can be combined with the the careful application of DNA matches.
-My extensive paper trail research shows that I’m nearly one-half British, along with Polish (1/4 or 25%), German (1/8th or 12.5%), Swedish (1/8th or 12.5%), and a splash of both Irish and French.
+One way of determining your ethnicity with a degree of certainty is to perform traditional paper trail research of your family tree, which can be combined with the the careful application of DNA matches.
+My extensive paper trail research shows that I’m nearly one-half British, along with Polish (1/4 or 25%), German (1/8th or 12.5%), Swedish (1/8th or 12.5%), and splashes of both Irish and French.
 When the above ethnicity estimates are compared in the light of my paper trail research, this provides a comprehensive first hand demonstration of the degree of accuracy in which an ethnicity estimate should be evaluated.

 DNA Ethnicity Estimates Will Vary Between Siblings

-If your only intended purpose for taking an ancestry DNA test is to get an ethnicity estimate, you should now recognize that the estimate will vary based on testing provider, that the estimate will vary between siblings, and that the estimate will be updated over time.
+If your only intended purpose for taking an ancestry DNA test is to get an ethnicity estimate, you should now recognize that the estimate will vary based on the test provider, the estimate will vary between siblings, the estimate will be updated over time, and that the estimate is only just that, an estimate.
 This largely serves as the overall intent of this article.
-Beyond the novelty or recreational aspect of having an ancestry DNA test done, hopefully you will eventually gain some interest in researching your family tree.
+Beyond the novelty aspect of having an ancestry DNA test done, hopefully you will eventually gain some interest in researching your family tree.
 Besides getting myself tested, I’ve had seven other family members tested with AncestryDNA.
-Rarely do I even look at the ethnicity estimates, as the true and long term value is the application the DNA matches to my research.
+Rarely do I even look at the ethnicity estimates, as the true and long term value is with the application the DNA matches to my research.

 Ancestry: Unexpected Ethnicity Results

 Should you any questions, comments, or corrections, please feel free to e-mail me or make a comment below.
 Again, I make no claim of being a genetic subject matter expert.
-I’m simply an experienced but amateur genealogist, and attempted to summarize some information which I believe to be accurate and helpful.
+I’m simply an amateur genealogist and attempted to summarize some information which I believe to be accurate and helpful.